Tendenci Policies and Guidelines for Sending Email Newsletters

 ALL clients must adhere to the following policies when sending emails through Tendenci’s integrated email newsletter software or your access may be revoked.

-For example, by ticking a checkbox (not checked by default) on your signup or sales form
+- People who have specifically signed up through your website - For example, by ticking a checkbox (not checked by default) on your signup or sales form.

-Eg: By filling in a competition or survey form where they specifically agree to
+- People who completed offline forms & indicated they wanted to be emailed - Eg: By filling in a competition or survey form where they specifically agree to receive email.

 Anybody that is not covered by the list above!
 Here are some examples: